andjimbon/andjimbon.github.io/Optimal_portfolio.md

 <img src="images/ret_vs_vol.png?raw=true"/>

 ### Log Return Distributions and Correlation Matrix

 Pandas provides us an easy way to plot a scatter matrix and observe the distribution of returns for each stock and the correlation between them

 <img src="images/matrix.png?raw=true"/>

-Selecting two stock we can run an OSL (ordinary least-squares) analysis and then examine the correlation for a fixed window over time.
+Selecting two stock we can run an OSL (ordinary least-squares) analysis and then examine the correlation for a fixed window over time (Window period = 252 days.

 <img src="images/linear_r.png?raw=true"/>

-Window period = 252 days
-Postive corretation over time
+The graph shows postive corretation over time between the two stocks

 <img src="images/corr_ot.png?raw=true"/>

 ### Statistics and Normality Tests

 Next graph shows the QQ plot for ECO.
 Clearly, the sample quantile values do not lie on a straight line, indicating “non-normality.”
 On the left and right sides there are many values that lie well below the line and well above the line, respectively.
-In other words, the time series data exhibits fat tails
+In other words, the time series data exhibits fat tails,

 <img src="images/qqplot.png?raw=true"/>